|firstname.lastname@example.org||Office: Pierce Hall 204||Phone: 413-585-3588|

 Can Farmers Adapt to Extreme Heat?
 Evidence from India.
 January 2016. (email me for the most recent version)

 Work in Progress:

-The Race to the Bottom: Exploring the Gisser-Sanchez Paradox with Endogenous Groundwater Technology (with Susan Stratton Sayre)
+The Race to the Bottom: Exploring the Gisser-Sanchez Paradox with Endogenous Well Technology (with Susan Stratton Sayre)